trackmania-rl/tmrl/readme/tuto_library.md

 ### Networking and files

-`server_ip` is similar to the one of the `RolloutWorker`.
+`server_ip` is the public IP address of the `Server`.
 Since both the `Trainer` and `RolloutWorker` will run on the same machine as the `Server` in this tutorial, the `server_ip` will also be localhost here, i.e., `"127.0.0.1"`:

 ```python
 server_ip = "127.0.0.1"
 ```

-`model_path` is also similar to the one of the `RolloutWorker`.
+`model_path` is similar to the one of the `RolloutWorker`.
 The trainer will keep a local copy of its model that acts as a saving file.
-We recommend leaving this to its default value and just changing the value of the `"RUN_NAME"` entry in `config.json`, but again, if you do not wish to use `"config.json"`, you can set `model_path` as follows:
+We recommend leaving this to its default value and just changing the value of the `"RUN_NAME"` entry in `config.json` instead, but again, if you do not wish to use `"config.json"`, you can set `model_path` as follows:

-**CAUTION: do not set the exact same path as the one of the `RolloutWorker`** (here, we use _t to differentiate both).
+**CAUTION: do not set the exact same path as the one of the `RolloutWorker` when running on the same machine** (here, we use _t to differentiate both).

 ```python
 import tmrl.config.config_constants as cfg